sunnylalwani41/Asos_Clone_Website/README.md

 # Asos_Clone_Website

 This project is a team project of 6 members, This is an e-commerce website that sells cosmetic products.
 We built this cloning project
-Within 5 days and this is our first project during the Masai curriculum [Asos Website](https://lucent-custard-7305bd.netlify.app/){:target="_blank" rel="noopener"} .
+Within 5 days and this is our first project during the Masai curriculum [Asos Website](https://lucent-custard-7305bd.netlify.app/).

 ## Features